Collect Tab

 - The rotation range of Omega is limited.

-- Omega and Kappa are usually locked to prevent hardware
+- On beamlines with a Kappa diffractometer Omega and Kappa are usually locked to prevent hardware

 collisions, but can be unlocked if the experiment requires it: contact your support staff.